CompuTec/computec-docs/docs/labels/setup/configuration/company-installation-and-configuration.md

 5. Click "Update" to save changes.

 :::note
-    Event Triggers are considered in CompuTec products: SAP CompuTec Labels add-on, CompuTec WMS, CompuTec PDC, and ProcessForce.
-You can print only from objects defined in this table in these products.
+    Event Triggers are considered in CompuTec solutions: SAP CompuTec Labels add-on, CompuTec WMS, CompuTec PDC, and ProcessForce.
+You can print only from objects defined in this table in these solutions.
 :::

 ---